maximbilan/Mac-OS-X-App-Menu-Bar-Popup/README.md

 # Mac OS X Application like a menu bar popup message

-Simple tutorial which explains how to create Mac OS X application as a menu bar popup message.
+Simple tutorial which explains how to create Mac OS X application as a menu bar popup message.<br>
 Like that:

 ![alt tag](https://raw.github.com/maximbilan/Mac-OS-X-App-Menu-Bar-Popup/master/screenshots/1.png)